DavidVentura/blog/blog/raw/option-rom/POST.md

 at this point we have a driver that registers itself as a Graphics Output (GOP) and does _nothing_.

+## Configuring the output adapter

-First, we need to set up the information for the output itself in the GOP structure
+To do _something_, we need to set up the information for the output adapter (the QEMU device we implemented in [part 1](/learning-pcie.html)) in the GOP structure

 ```c
 EFI_STATUS EFIAPI GopSetup(IN OUT MY_GPU_PRIVATE_DATA *Private) {